-The Learning Center setting is designed to teach the juveniles how to work in a professional enviornment with the highest behavioral expectations.
-The juveniles work in the LC from 9am to 12noon and from 1pm to 3pm five days a week with no distractions.
+The Learning Center setting is designed to teach the juveniles how to work in a professional environment with the highest behavioral expectations.
+The juveniles work in the LC from 9 am to 12noon and from 1pm to 3pm five days a week with no distractions.
 Positive reinforcement for participation in academic activities and appropriate behaviors is implemented on a daily basis and then again at the end of the academic week.

-The educational staff includes the Education Coordinator, Mrs. Emily Pulliam, who is a licensed administrator and Rhoda Ballard, veteran teacher, who are both certified by the MS Department of Education.
-The Counselor, Lisa Kwasinski, is a licensed certified social worker through the MS Board of Examiners for Social Work and Marriage and Family Therapist.
-Part-time personnel, which include an art literacy instructor, reading specialist, math specialist, and visual motor development instructor, are licensed by the MS Dept of Education.
-The dropout prevention officer is a certified law enforcement officer and the health instructor, Jeannie Massey, is a registered nurse with a Bachelor of Science in nursing degree and is licensed by the MS Board of Nursing.
+The educational staff includes an Education Coordinator, who is a licensed administrator and several veteran teachers, who are certified by the MS Department of Education.
+The Counselor is a licensed certified social worker through the MS Board of Examiners for Social Work and Marriage and Family Therapist.
+Part-time personnel, which include an art literacy instructor, reading specialist, math specialist, and visual-motor development instructor, are licensed by the MS Dept of Education.
+There is a dropout prevention position and the health instructor is a registered nurse with a Bachelor of Science in Nursing degree and is licensed by the MS Board of Nursing.

 When a juvenile has been to court and the determination has been made that the juvenile will be detained, the education coordinator contacts the juvenile’s school for books and assignments.
 If a juvenile has an Individualized Education Plan (IEP), the education coordinator contacts the appropriate school personnel.
 For juveniles who have a Special Education ruling or a 504 Plan, the school sends homebound instructors to the Center for instructional time with juveniles.

-Because the juveniles are on different instructional levels, each juvenile receives individuatlized instruction.
-The reading specialist assist juveniles who need more instruction in reading.
+Because the juveniles are at different instructional levels, each juvenile receives individualized instruction.
+The reading specialist assists juveniles who need more instruction in reading.
 The reading specialist administers the Gates MacGinitie reading assessment to determine vocabulary and comprehension level.

-Academic instructors will provide tutoring to juveniles who have been identified with academic deficits in English, Math, Science, History and other subject areas.
-Also academic instruction for the MS Curriculum Test, Second Edition (MCT-2) is implemented before each testing schedule on an as-needed basis.
+Academic instructors will provide tutoring to juveniles who have been identified with academic deficits in English, Maths, Science,

 - Anywhere Learning System (A+) computer software is used to provide grade-level instruction, remediation, and enrichment for the juveniles.
 Comprehensive and adaptive assessments are built into the programs that are aligned with the MS Curriculum Framework.
 The software is designed to teach to mastery.